Bookclubbers without boundaries in Nelson, New Zealand

 Chosen by Jo

-Through the eyes of a visitor the reader observes Ethan Frome falling in love with wife’s niece while stuck on a desolate farm in a harsh New England winter.
+Through the eyes of a visitor, the reader observes Ethan Frome falling in love with his wife’s niece while stuck on a desolate farm in a harsh setting.

 ❍ “Thwarted dreams, transformation and confinement are some of the themes that run through this tragic love story.
-Ethan Frome could have had a very different life if he had of escaped the land of broken dreams – Starkfield, Massachusetts.
+Ethan Frome could have had a very different life if he had escaped the land of broken dreams – Starkfield, Massachusetts.
 There is a strong sense of dread and the final twisted truth is shockingly satisfying.
-I loved the doomed love story and the slow build up of tension was beautifully constructed.
+I loved the doomed love story and the slow build up of tension.
 A very enjoyable read.” – Jo

 —–